2-REC/hugo-myportfolio-theme/README.md

 # MyPortfolio Theme

+NOTICE: Due to the theme different structure (allowing more than 1 section for the posts), the "exampleSite" doesn't respect the "classic" Hugo structure, and is thus not working correctly.
+The "Professional" and "Personal" links and sections are not available and don't allow to see the demo site properly.
+To visualise a working example of the theme, you are invited to take a look at the site pointed by "Home" link, showcasing my own (unfinished) protfolio website.

 "MyPortfolio Theme" is a portfolio for developers or creatives to showcase their projects.
 It is based on the [HUGO "Creative" theme](//github.com/digitalcraftsman/hugo-creative-theme) by [digitalcraftsman](//github.com/digitalcraftsman), itself based on the [original Bootstrap theme](//github.com/IronSummitMedia/startbootstrap-creative) by [David Miller](//github.com/davidtmiller).